Georgia Hardstark: Hardstark and Ward

 In 2009, while still working at her receptionist job, Hardstark and her friend, Alie Ward, created a drink called the McNuggetini.
 She blogged about it on a website called This Recording, and shortly after, Hardstark and Ward recorded an instructional video on how to make the drink.
 According to Hardstark, after the video blew-up on YouTube, someone from the Cooking Channel sent the pair a Facebook message asking if they would record more instructional cocktail videos online.
 Given that message, Hardstark quit her receptionist job to pursue this new career path.

 The pair appeared on shows such as Drinks with Alie and Georgia, Unique Sweets, and the web series Classy Ladies with Alie Ward and Georgia Hardstark.
 They were in the travel series Tripping Out with Alie and Georgia and Food's Greatest Hits.

 In October 2016, their book, Vintage Cocktails with a Twist: 75 Traditional and Reinvented Drinks, was released by Page Street Publishing.

 Hardstark co-hosted a podcast with Ward called Slumber Party with Alie & Georgia, through Feral Audio.
 In 2016, the series began airing on Fullscreen.
 The last episode was posted on January 18, 2017.
 The pair have not formally acknowledged the end of the show nor the apparent abrupt end to their partnership.

 Hardstark and Kilgariff

 In 2016, Hardstark and Karen Kilgariff co-created the podcast My Favorite Murder.

 Beginning in May 2016, it achieved very high ratings on the iTunes comedy podcast rankings, appearing as high as #1.
 As of August 8, 2017, it was ranked #3 on the iTunes comedy charts.
 In its 2016 year-end issue, Entertainment Weekly ranked it the second best podcast of the year.
 The show was broadcast on the Feral Audio network until September 2017, when it moved to Midroll Media.
 In 2018, Hardstark and Kilgariff co-founded the podcast network Exactly Right, which now produces their podcast along with several others.

 A joint memoir by Hardstark and Kilgariff, titled Stay Sexy and Don't Get Murdered, was released on May 28, 2019.

+On January 26, 2026, she began appearing on Netflix, along with Kilgariff, on an exclusive video podcasting deal for My Favorite Murder.